dominicm00/website/posts/why-does-technology-suck.md

 above issues.
 With enough work and thought, we can create clean and maintainable software.

-The world is, surprise, rarely perfect.

-Discipline rarely beats out structural incentives.
-Engineers with the best of intentions will make mistakes, and over time as best practices become more difficult to maintain discipline will erode.
+The world is, surprise, rarely perfect, and discipline rarely beats out structural incentives.
+Engineers with the best of intentions will make mistakes, and over time as best practices become more difficult to maintain, discipline will erode.
 Even if each individual change is well-designed, their sum will eventually corrode the quality of the code.
 As the system becomes more complex, the understanding needed to develop an intelligent architecture also becomes harder to obtain.

 Putting effort into developing a better piece of software is important, but our systems are not supporting it at scale.